Search our site

 We welcome applicants from across and beyond design, education, care and other spaces related to toys, play, children and inventiveness of any flavour.

-Students may be recent graduates seeking a bridge into professional practice as a toy inventor.
-Alternatively, they may be returning to education in order to change direction or complement existing skills with playful and critical user-centred making.
-However they may also never before have designed in an educational or professional setting but have an undeniable creative itch or possess precious lived experience in caring for or working around children and their imaginations.
+You may be a recent graduate seeking a bridge into professional practice as a toy inventor.
+You may be returning to education in order to change direction or complement existing skills.
+You may simply have a creative itch that won't go away, or possess precious experience in caring for / working around children and their imaginations.

 Kingston University Alumni are eligible for a 10% discount.